kratuvid/tts-reader/README.md

     curl http://localhost:5000/skip
     ```

+### Note
+The speech-dispatcher backend works fundamentally different than piper.
+Since it is higher level abstraction making it work in a consistent fashion is not possible

 ### Let's set keybinds

 For practical usage, you can set keybindings in your DE or window manager.
 Say, if you're running sway, add the following to your config `~/.config/sway/config`.